chainstacklabs/multiple-token-balance-javascript/README.md

-# Ultimate guide to token balances
+# The ultimate guide to token balances

-This repository contains different code examples to obtain token balances from a blockchain wallet.
+This repository contains different code examples to obtain balances from multiple tokens for a blockchain wallet.